-Biology is an experimental Science so you will carry out a range of laboratory or field based activities to enhance your understanding and develop your practical skills.
+Biology is an experimental Science so you will carry out a range of laboratory and field-based activities to enhance your understanding and develop your practical skills.
 This course gives you opportunities to use relevant apparatus to develop practical skills and demonstrate competency in a range of practical techniques.
 You will be assessed on your ability to use 12 specific techniques and skills listed through carrying out a number of identified practical activities within this specification, which will allow you to gain the Science Practical Endorsement for Biology in addition to your A Level grade.
 These practical competencies will also be assessed in the external examinations.
-Fieldwork is normally carried out within the school grounds and on the residential field course at Dale Fort Field Studies Centre, Pembrokeshire, which takes place over five days at the end of June.